Solutions to the constant Yang-Baxter equation: additive charge conservation in three dimensions: Analysis of the generic representations ( / ).

 Returning to (\ref{eq:JaR12}) we have

 and

-Armed with this, we have a Temperley--Lieb category representation (i.e. an embedded TQFT - we assume familiarity with the standard $U_q sl_2$ version which can be used for comparison).
+Armed with this, we have a Temperley--Lieb category representation (i.e. an embedded TQFT - we assume familiarity with the standard $U_q sl_2$ version which can be used for comparison - see e.g. \cite[Sec.6.2]{Bullivantetal2020} and references therein).
 In this form the duality is going to be skewed (not a simple conjugation) but should be workable.
 In particular the loop parameter is

 which, note, depends only on $a$.